 Is Mount St. Piran Kid Friendly

-This would be best for teenagers as it’s very rough terrain with a lot of elevation gain, but if it’s your first time hiking with children consider just doing the Beehive circuit.
+This would be best for teenagers as it’s very rough terrain with a lot of elevation gain, but if it’s your first time hiking with children, consider just doing the Beehive circuit.
 Mount St. Piran is not what I consider a family-friendly hike.

 Is Mount St. Piran Dog Friendly?

-With some footpads to protect a large dog’s feet from sharp rock the mountain is definitely dog friendly.
+With some footpads to protect a large dog’s feet from sharp rock, the mountain is definitely dog-friendly.

 Wildlife Awareness On Mount St. Piran

-Before any hike or walk in Banff National Park or Kananaskis Country, you should pack bear spray, check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.
+Before any hike in Banff National Park or Kananaskis Country, you should pack bear spray, check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.

-When you’re on the trail make noise by banging hiking poles, talking, whistling, clapping, or singing.
+When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners, although there aren’t many on the Parker Ridge Trail.
-It’s also a busy trail so you generally don’t need to make too much noise, but always be bear aware.
+It’s also a busy trail, so you generally don’t need to make too much noise, but always be bear aware.

 What To Wear on the Mount St. Piran Hike

 As always in the Canadian Rockies, the most basic principle of what to wear hiking is layering.
-Anyone that has spent time in wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
+Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
 So the goal of clothing is to help regulate your body temperature, element protection, and moisture management.

-emperature management is best done through a layering system.
+Temperature management is best done through a layering system.
 If you want to learn more about what to pack for a day hike or what to wear on a hike you can see ours.

 ↓ Join the community ↓

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies travel advice and information.
+The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
 Including hike info and off-season travel information.
-This is also a place where you can meet one another when you’re in need of adventure buddies.
+You can also meet new adventure buddies.